-Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a wookiee and two droids to save the universe from the Empire's world-destroying battle-station, while also attempting to rescue Princess Leia from the evil Darth Vader.
+Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a Wookiee and two droids to save the galaxy from the Empire's world-destroying battle station, while also attempting to rescue Princess Leia from the evil Darth Vader.

 An ancient Ring thought lost for centuries has been found, and through a strange twist in fate has been given to a small Hobbit named Frodo.
 When Gandalf discovers the Ring is in fact the One Ring of the Dark Lord Sauron, Frodo must make an epic quest to the Cracks of Doom in order to destroy it!
 However he does not go alone.
 He is joined by Gandalf, Legolas the elf, Gimli the Dwarf, Aragorn, Boromir and his three Hobbit friends Merry, Pippin and Samwise.
 Through mountains, snow, darkness, forests, rivers and plains, facing evil and danger at every corner the Fellowship of the Ring must go.
 Their quest to destroy the One Ring is the only hope for the end of the Dark Lords reign!Written by

 Paul Twomey <email@example.com>

 The world is changed.
 I feel it in the water.
 I feel it in the earth.
 I smell it in the air.
 Much that once was is lost, for none now live who remember it.
 It began with the forging of the Great Rings.
 Three were given to the Elves, immortal, wisest and fairest of all beings.
 Seven to the Dwarf lords, great miners and craftsmen of the mountain halls.
-And nine, nine rings were gifted to the race of men, who, above all else, desire power.
+And nine, nine rings were gifted to the race of Men, who, above all else, desire power.
 But they were, all of them, deceived, for ...